Sunday, December 22, 2024

 A newly compiled list of foods and drinks commonly consumed in the United States hints at why many adults unknowingly overdo it on saturated fat and added sugar in their daily diet, a new study suggests.

-Beyond the biggest sources of each dietary category—cheese for saturated fat and soft drinks for added sugar—the study identifies a longer list of popular sources that helps explain why it’s so hard to limit fat and sugar to the recommended 10% of daily calories.
+Beyond the biggest sources of each dietary category—cheese for saturated fat and for added —the study identifies a longer list of popular sources that helps explain why it’s so hard to limit fat and sugar to the recommended 10% of daily calories.
 With that overconsumption of unexpected sources like chicken and ketchup, for example, comes a risk for a variety of ailments, such as cardiovascular disease, diabetes and cancer.

 The analysis of data on over 35,000 U.S. adults is part of a project aimed at developing a research tool that can streamline assessment of these dietary downsides.
 But the work also may open consumers’ eyes to the unexpected sources of fat and sugar that add up over the course of a day—and perhaps convince shoppers to read labels to see where these hidden sources are, researchers say.